wp-plugins/memphis-documents-library/readme.txt

 <https://accounts.google.com/Logout>

-The error is based upon these limits set by Google for each account and here’s the link to Google’s bandwidth limit page:
+The error is based upon these limits set by Google for each account and here's the link to Google's bandwidth limit page:

 <https://support.google.com/a/answer/1071518?hl=en>